With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 They're kooks.

-They've talked to you on the phone, you rant and rail, so forth, they think you're cooking.
+They've talked to you on the phone.

-People are really working, as he said here, uh uh living their lives doing the best for their families, don't have time to harass members of Congress.
+They don't think you represent people that are really real Americans and they work, people are really working, as he said here, living their lives, doing the best for their families, don't have time to harass members of Congress.

-And I don't know to what extent Republicans do, but I do know that that uh sometimes legislators, state governments as well, will circle the wagons.
+And I don't know to what extent Republicans do, but I do know that sometimes legislators, state governments as well, will circle the wag and say, ah, those people outside are just a bunch of wackos.

-That's not that's not representative of the country, and that's why they don't listen to you.
+And that's why they don't listen to you.

-And here's Mickey Edwards essentially confirming that theory that you don't know nearly what he knew when he was in Congress, and you certainly can't know it if what you know comes from me or Wikipedia, which is a huge insult compare me to Wikipedia, but nevertheless, I play the soundbite just so you can see.
+And you certainly can't know it if what you know comes from me or Wikipedia, which is a huge insult, compare me to Wikipedia.

-He wants these guys, He wants these people in Congress to run around and tell you that you're wrong.
+He wants these guys, he wants these people in Congress to run around and tell you that you're wrong.

 Quick timeout.